oloko64/PassGen/README.md

 # PassGen
 Password generator

-To run this file edit the janela_1 from this:
+To run this file edit the line 12 of janela_1 from this:

 from PassGen.files import main